Resml/BioGuardians/README.md

 _Figure: Example of heavy macrofouling on a test panel._

-## 💡 Our Solution: Foul-Seg
+## 💡 Our Solution:

-**Foul-Seg** is an end-to-end deep learning framework that automates the analysis of biofouling.
+**BioFouling Detection** is an end-to-end deep learning framework that automates the analysis of biofouling.
 By leveraging **semantic segmentation**, our system moves beyond simple detection to provide a detailed, pixel-level map of fouled surfaces.
 This allows for precise species classification and accurate density measurement, delivering actionable intelligence for maintenance and operational planning.

 ## 📝 Project Presentation